Sustainability

 Lightning

-Since 2014 all the stages at the festival are illuminated with LED technology, which allows us to reduce their electricity consumption by more than a third.
-We have also gradually introduced this technology in the rest of the festival spaces, which has allowed us to reduce the daily energy consumption of the festival by more than 80%.
-The festival’s merchandise stores work with solar panels, with which they supply themselves with electricity.
-The backstage and hospitality area have umbrellas equipped with solar panels that allow mobile phones and tablets to be recharged, as well as providing illumination at night.
+Since 2014, all festival stages have been illuminated with LED technology, allowing us to reduce their electricity consumption by more than a third.
+We have also been progressively introducing this technology in other festival areas, which has allowed us to reduce the festival's daily energy consumption by more than 80%.
+The festival's merchandise stores operate with solar panels, which provide them with self-sufficient energy.
+The backstage and hospitality areas have umbrellas equipped with solar panels that allow for recharging mobile phones and tablets, as well as providing lighting during the night.

 No more butts

-A cigarette butt takes between one and ten years to decompose.
-To avoid this and to help festival goers collaborate in keeping the festival clean the Rototom will install 40 containers in the festival venue and the campsite.
+An abandoned cigarette butt on the ground takes between one and ten years to degrade.
+To avoid this risk and make it easier for visitors to collaborate in keeping the festival clean, 40 containers for cigarette butts will be installed in the performance area and campsite.

 Reduced use of paper

-Over the last few years we have gradually reduced the use of paper and other materials in our communications.
-The edition of publicity material in collaboration with companies that organize concerts and events has meant that we can reduce the number of flyers printed for publicity exponentially.
-We use recycled paper for both photocopies and printing.
+In recent years, we have gradually reduced the consumption of paper and other materials in our communications.
+The shared production of posters with companies collaborating in the organization of concerts and events has allowed us to exponentially reduce the number of flyers printed for advertising purposes.
+We use recycled paper for photocopies and printouts.

 Plastic Free